IPMI-ICNS-UKE/DeepTICI/README.md

 [Deep learning-based automated TICI scoring:a timely proof-of-principle study ](working_doi)
 ![alt text](images/Results.jpg "Results overview")

+## Installation

 ## Usage

-Example usage for prediction after installation.
-For predicting purposes weights from all experiments are included:
+Example usage for predicting a TICI score for a given two-views (i.e. lateral and frontal) DSA series (original M1 occlusion).
+Model weights from all experiments performed in our recent publication are included and can be seperately used for automatic TICI scoring.

 ```python
 from DeepTICI import predict